-Easter in Italy offers travelers a truly unique opportunity to observe and participate in religious processions, parades, festivals, and other cultural traditions, and to enjoy some special foods associated with the holiday.
+Easter in Italy offers travelers a truly unique opportunity to observe and participate in religious processions, parades, concerts, village festivals, and other cultural traditions, and to enjoy some special foods associated with the holiday.

 You’ll have no trouble finding a special Easter mass in churches across every city and small town from north to south, although many Easter traditions, including religious ones, vary from place to place.

 What are the drawbacks to visiting Italy during Easter?

 A visit to Italy during the Easter holiday may pose certain inconveniences: